 It occurred to me that similar "Partnerships" have been forged throughout my working life, in lieu of friendships, that are much more difficult and complicated to navigate...
 As someone with such a woeful record in friendship, I am, I realised, actually pretty good at forming partnerships.
 I am a Designer: A problem solver.
 To do my best work, I need a problem (the bigger, and more complex, the better).
-In the absence of such stimulation, I can be like a machine waiting, dormant, in standby mode, for input.
+In the absence of such stimulation, I can be 'peripheral' like a machine waiting, dormant, in standby mode, for input.
 This is poor fodder for friendships that require regular maintenance and reciprocation.
 My strengths in this regard are welcomed in a crisis, but not in the everyday.

 I find very few people easy to get on with.
 Those, whose company I do enjoy, are either very similar to me (statistically, very unlikely) or the complete opposite to me (very empathetic).
 Working, as I did for many years, in Environmental Consultancy was perfect for me - giving me access to the to difficult IT and data problems I desired, the highly technical minds of the scientists and engineers and the immensely empathetic personalities of the environmental experts and ecologists, and I worked successfully on myriad projects from around the globe.